 Custody, support, and visitation issues

-Public policy and the well-being of children require the support and participation of both parties.
-Even when addictions or violence issues exist the norm is monitored visitation rather than none.
+Public policy and the well-being of children require full child custody, support, and participation in family law for both parties.
+Even when addictions or violence issues exist, the norm is monitored visitation rather than none.
 Shared custody is also the norm.
-You will need to cover the *following custody and visitation related topics:
+You will need to cover the *following custody, child support, and visitation-related topics:

 *Physical custody of children